3 Ways Video Analytics Improves a Retail Store’s Bottom Line

 Analytics also solve problems after-hours.
 In the days before video analytics, clever burglars that managed to bypass the other security systems would be long gone by the time the theft was discovered.
 Person recognition software can now identify anyone trying to break in after closing, sending out your choice of an on-site or remote alert to any number of people.
 If you’ve got a security guard on the premises, they can meet the intruder head-on even before the perimeter is breached.
 With a speaker mounted near the camera, you can scare off trespassers through remote viewing.

-Business Analytics – Shopper and Store Traffic Mapping
+2. Shopper & Store Traffic Mapping

 The same identifying technology that lets you track down shoplifters can help you understand your shoppers’ demographics, as well.
 All the research in the world can’t compare to unique, in-store data you gathered yourself.
 Retail video analytics give you a report you can use to tailor your store’s layout, products, and advertising to increase revenue and meet your customers’ needs.